liupengsiat/Underwater-Grayscale-Dataset-By-Laser-Range-Gated-System/README.md

 This dataset is a semi-synthetic dataset and can only be used for academic research.
 If used, our article must be cited.
 The link to our paper is: https://doi.org/10.3390/jmse13040803

-The download URL for our dataset is: , and the password is: \n
+The download URL for our dataset is: https://pan.baidu.com/s/1C9eTSo3eOCtXLmakOpE8Mg , and the password is: SIAT

 The bibtex of our paper is：
 ```